 VerSprite, for example, hosts Signas, a threat intelligence platform that allows organizations to upload and manage information on cyber attacks and campaigns in the STIX II data format.
-Signas allows users to either keep their data private, and only share data with VerSprite, or users can choose to share their data publicly.
+Signas will enable users to keep their data private and only share it with VerSprite, or they can share it publicly.
 Publicly shared data allows all other Signas users to learn from data other users upload.
 Organizations or individuals interested in Signas can register to use the platform by emailing [email protected].

 What are the Benefits of Structuring Information on Cyber Attacks and Campaigns in the STIX Data Format?

 Two main reasons organizations benefit from structuring cyber attack data in the STIX format include:

 Interpretability – persons with or without cybersecurity industry experience can easily understand STIX formatted data.
 Therefore, Organizations can feature STIX data in organizational reports, hand-outs, and presentations that audiences can grasp.

 Transferability – STIX data can also be shared via TAXII servers or digital data transferring mechanisms to relay information about cyber attacks.
 Communicating information, especially on current trends such as hacktivism related to repeated police brutality, is essential for organizations that analyze and learn from cyber-attacks and campaigns.

 Why Analyze Cyber Campaigns?

 Cyber campaigns can provide risk management and security teams insights into cybersecurity and geopolitical risks.
 By definition, cyber campaigns feature information on more than one cyber attack.
 This means cyber campaigns: